hdShang/arxiv-daily/docs/cs-CL/2025-08-25/papers/250818167v1-discussllm-teaching-large-language-models-when-to-speak.md

 ---
 layout: default
-title: DiscussLLM: Teaching Large Language Models When to Speak
+title: "DiscussLLM: Teaching Large Language Models When to Speak"
 ---

 # DiscussLLM: Teaching Large Language Models When to Speak